Your Digital Footprint: What Is It and How Can You Manage It?

 Your digital footprint is also used by employers—both current and prospective.
 It is especially important to care for your digital footprint if you’re job hunting, as Googling is now a central part of the hiring process.

-“An online background check by recruiters and employers is a common practice these days,” says Mehmood Hanif, a digital marketer for PureVPN.
+“An online background check by recruiters and employers is a common practice these days,” says Mehmood Hanif, founder of The Signature Post.
 “In worst-case scenarios, individuals could lose their job offer if employers come across something inappropriate.”

 Fortunately, there are plenty of ways for you to be proactive in managing your digital footprint.
 Take a look at some of the following tips.